-You don’t need a smartphone to manage your smart home if you have Brilliant Control
+The long-awaited Brilliant Control smart home panel is finally available

 “While renovating my house, it was important to me that anyone in any room could adjust lighting, music, and climate control as easily as flipping a light switch,” said Aaron Emigh, co-founder and chief executive officer of Brilliant.
 “Requiring a mobile phone and apps to adjust your environment is clumsy, and for guests or children, it’s impossible.”

-Most such systems were far out of the price range of most customers, Emigh realized, so like any good entrepreneur, he set out to create his own solution. “[Brilliant Control] is affordable, can be installed in minutes by replacing an existing light switch, and provides a beautiful and intuitive solution that everyone in the home can use throughout the home.”
+Most such systems were far out of the price range of the average customer, Emigh realized, so like any good entrepreneur, he set out to create his own solution. “[Brilliant Control] is affordable, can be installed in minutes by replacing an existing light switch, and provides a beautiful and intuitive solution that everyone in the home can use throughout the home.”

 Amazon Alexa is built right into Brilliant Controls, which means it’s easy to not only control various components of your smart home, but also to get weather forecasts, listen to the radio, or create shopping lists.
-Brilliant Control is also compatible with a host of other connected devices, including Nest, Sonos, Philips Hue, SmartThings, and more.
+Brilliant Control is also compatible with a host of other connected devices, including those from Nest, Sonos, Philips Hue, SmartThings, and more.

-And naturally, you can’t expect a smart-home hub to be a smart-home hub if it doesn’t also keep your home safe, right?
-Brilliant Control comes with a built-in camera, privacy cover, and microphone, which makes it easy to not only add video or voice intercom to your house, but to keep an eye on things as well.
+And naturally, you can’t expect a smart home hub to be a smart home hub if it doesn’t also keep your home safe, right?
+Brilliant Control comes with a built-in camera, privacy cover, and microphone, which make it easy to not only add video or voice intercom to your house, but to keep an eye on things as well.

+Oh, and while Brillian Control doesn’t require a smartphone to give you total control over your home, you can use the Brilliant app to take control of the house or check in remotely when you’re on the go.

-The Brilliant Control starts at less than $200 without any annual fees (with a special early-buyer price of $150), and is available for pre-order beginning February 8 at www.brilliant.tech.
+The Brilliant Control starts at $300 without any annual fees, and is available at www.brilliant.tech.

+Updated September 6, 2018: The story now reflects that Brilliant Control is now available for purchase.